Home

 • Language: Greek

-Religion is an important influence too, as demonstrated by their strict adherance to religious holidays and festivals.
 Even birthdays are less important to an individual than their respective Name Day.

 Talking of "days", the 28th of October is Oxi Day (pronounced "Oshy").
-Oxi is Greek for "No" and this is the day that the Greeks commemorate their resounding defiance against Mussolini's untimatum to surrender, as the Italian Army stood poised on the Albanian border for an invasion of the Greek mainland in 1940.
+Oxi is Greek for "No" and this is the day that the Greeks commemorate their resounding defiance against Mussolini's ultimatum to surrender, as the Italian Army stood poised on the Albanian border for an invasion of the Greek mainland in 1940.

-© Copyright All Original Content 2006 – 2008 Completely-Crete.com.
+© Copyright All Original Content 2006 - 2024 Completely-Crete.com.
 All Rights Reserved.
 Reproduction in whole or in part without permission is not permitted.

 Click here to learn about developing your own money-generating website

-from Site Build It! - even with little or no web experience!
+from Solo Build It! - even with little or no web experience!